amkherad/amkherad.github.io/tabs/about.md

 ---
 title: About
 ---
 Full-stack developer with 10+ years experience in making small to big applications and systems.
-Designed and developed over 10 advanced applications with unique functional requirements.

 # Skills
 * Highly skilled with [.NET Platform](/pages/skills/dotnet/dotnet-programmer-details)